oroinc/documentation/commerce/user_guide/pricing/calculation.rst

 .. _user-guide--pricing-calculation:

-Price Calculation on the Storefront
+Price Calculation in the Storefront
 ------------------------------------

 .. begin

+.. contents:: :local:
+   :depth: 1

 Product prices on the storefront are taken from the combination of the price lists that are enabled on the system level, website level, customer group and customer level.